Reasons for the app redesign

 Metrics dropping down

-Another thing hinting at application redesign is poor results for metrics.
+Another thing hinting at application redesign is poor results for key metrics.
 In regards to mobile apps, you should specifically look into retention, conversion, and adoption rates.
 Besides, considering churn rates, daily active users (DAU), monthly active users (MAU), and lifetime value (LTV) might be helpful.

 In case you see low results for the basic metrics, consider this a sign of some flaws that might need corrections.